useparagon/paragon-mcp/README.md

 Replace:

 - `http://localhost:3001` with your server's domain
-- `connected-user` with your desired display name for the Connected User
+- `user-id` with the ID for the Connected User to use with ActionKit (this parameter only available in development mode)

 ### Claude